researchart/patterns/README.md

 <img  width=400 align=right src="/etc/img/tion.png">

-# RESEARCH PATTERNS REPO
+# Researech Patterns Repo

+Research "standards"  (that eveyone should follow) are documentes maintained at some central site, by some centralized committee.

-Rather that propose a centralized set of research "standards"  (that eveyone should follow) which  is maintained at some central site should follow, we suggest that research "patterns",
+is maintained at some central site should follow, we suggest that research "patterns",